Indooroopilly, Queensland: History

 On Sunday 14 March 1926, Monsignor James Byrne laid the foundation stone of the Church of the Holy Family.
 On Sunday 4 July 1926 Monsignor Byrne opened and dedicated the new building to be used as both a church and a school.
 The church of the Holy Family is a wooden structure of 60 by 25 ft with two 10 ft verandahs.
 The architects were Messrs Hall and Prentice, and the contractor Mr R Robinson.
 The cost of the building was £2500 and the land something exceeding £4000.
 Against this a donation of £1000 had been received while at the foundation stone ceremony £500 was received and the donations at the opening were £400.
 However, it was not until late 1927 that five Brigidine Sisters relocated from Randwick in Sydney to Indooroopilly to occupy the house Warranoke (built in 1888-1889 for Gilson Foxton and designed by architects Oakden, Addison and Kemp).
 The Sisters opened Holy Family Primary School in the church-school building on 19 February 1928.
 The Sisters opened Brigidine College in Warranoke in 1929.The Indooroopilly Toll Bridge (now the Walter Taylor Bridge) was opened on 14 February 1936 by the Governor of Queensland, Sir Leslie Wilson, at a cost of £85,000.
+The bridge was a toll bridge until 1966.

 In 1936, Roman Catholic Archbishop James Duhig granted 25 acres of river front land on the Chelmer Reach of the Brisbane River to the Christian Brothers to establish a junior preparatory school for St Joseph's College at Nudgee to relieve the pressure on the boarding school at Nudgee.
 St Joseph's Nudgee Junior College opened and blessed by Duhig on 10 July 1938.
 The first principal was Brother J.M.
 Wynne.
 In the first year of operation there 46 boarders and 6-day pupils.

 Indooroopilly was the location for Australia's principal interrogation centre during World War II.
 The three interrogation cells at Witton Barracks are the only cells remaining in the country.

 St Peter's Lutheran College opened on 25 February 1945 in the 1897 villa Ross Roy.
 Its primary school St Peter's Lutheran Junior College opened on the same day but ceased to operate independently on 31 December 2001.

 Indooroopilly State High School opened on 2 February 1954.

 The first stage of Indooroopilly Shoppingtown opened in 1970.